workadventure/workadventure/contrib/docker/README.md

 - A reverse-proxy (Traefik) that dispatches requests to the WorkAdventure containers and handles HTTPS termination.
 HTTPS certificates will be automatically generated using LetsEncrypt.
 - A play container (NodeJS) that serves static files for the "game" (HTML/JS/CSS) and is the point of entry for users (you can start many if you want to increase performance)
-- A chat container (nginx) that serves static files for the chat bar (HTML/JS/CSS)
 - A back container (NodeJS) that shares your rooms information
 - A map-storage container (NodeJS) that serves your maps and provides map-editing features
 - An icon container to fetch the favicon of sites imported in iframes